oieioi/masososo/README.md

 # masososo

-Return similar characters for example ソ and ン and リ
+Return similar-looking characters for example "ソ", "ン" and "リ".

 ## Installation